be who you are, teach what you love

 • Adaptation without Appropriation: Place-Based Practice

-• Yoga and Equity: Representation vs. Diversity + Inclusion
+• Yoga & Equity: Representation vs. Diversity & Inclusion

-• Spoken Word Poetry: Finding Your Authentic Voice
+• Spoken Word & Finding Your Authentic Voice

 • Professional Ethics